-Iris Hades is a gas and condensate field proposed to be developed at a water depth of about 280m on the Halten Terrace, a hydrocarbon basin in the Norwegian Sea.
+Berling, formerly Iris Hades, is a gas and condensate field being developed at a water depth of 280m on the Halten Terrace, a hydrocarbon basin in the Norwegian Sea.

 The field is operated by OMV (Norge), a Norwegian subsidiary of the Austrian oil and gas company OMV, with a 30% working interest.
-Equinor, DNO Norge and Spirit Energy also hold 40%, 20% and 10% interest in the field, respectively.
+Equinor and DNO Norge hold a 40% and a 30% interest in the field respectively.

-OMV and Equinor prepared the development concept for the Iris Hades project in accordance with a memorandum of understanding (MoU) that they signed in June 2019.
+OMV and Equinor prepared the development concept for the project in accordance with a memorandum of understanding (MoU) signed in June 2019.

-The Iris Hades field lies within the production licence (PL) 644, PL 644 B and PL 644 C, near the Morvin, Asgard and Kristin fields, which are operated by Equinor.
+The Berling field lies within the production licences (PLs) 644, PL 644 B and PL 644 C, near the Morvin, Asgard and Kristin fields, which are operated by Equinor.
 The field is located 23km southeast of the Asgard field.